Cyfrin/aderyn/aderyn_core/templates/mcp-tool-response/callgraph.md

 {% endif %}
 {% endfor %}

+The above order provides an approximation of the actual flow of data when a transaction reaches {{ entrypoint_function.name }} The infamouse LLVM project uses this technique to perform analysis so it is a very useful piece of information.

 ### Next steps:
-It maybe helpful to run the node summarizer tool on function nodes or a modifier nodes of interest from the above output.
-You only have to pass in the compilation unit index and the node ID which is mentioned next to that node.
+It is maybe helpful to now run the node summarizer tool on function nodes and modifier nodes in the above output.
+That gives access to the source code and some potentially interesting metadata concerning those functions.
+To invoke the tool you have to pass the compilation unit index and the node ID mentioned above.